IGNF/odeon/docs/metrics.rst

      - TN
      - TN

 Example of a dataframe with metrics for each class.
-The 'Overall' line represents the mean othe mean metrics over all classes:
+The 'Overall' line represents the mean metrics over all classes:

 .. figure:: assets/metrics/metrics_classes_df.png
    :align: center